ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 ### Prometheus

-OpenShift provides a web interface to Prometheus, which enables you to run Prometheus Query Language \(PromQL\) queries and examine the metrics visualized on a plot.
+{{site.data.keyword.openshiftshort}} provides a web interface to Prometheus, which enables you to run Prometheus Query Language \(PromQL\) queries and examine the metrics visualized on a plot.
 This functionality provides an extensive overview of the cluster state and enables you to troubleshoot problems.
 Take a look around, and try the **Insert Example Query**.

 1. The Metrics page is accessible in the **Administrator** perspective by clicking **Monitoring → Metrics**.